Keith Alexander (footballer): League career

 After many years in non-league, Alexander ended his playing career in league football, most notably for Grimsby Town.
 He earned his move from non-league to the Football League when then-Grimsby manager Alan Buckley saw Alexander playing for Barnet, and subsequently signed him for £11,500.
 He made his Grimsby debut against Torquay United in September 1988, and went on to score 14 league goals in 44 games during the club's 1988–89 campaign; including a goal against FA Cup holders Wimbledon at Plough Lane.
 The following season, Alexander scored a further 12 goals in 38 games, including the two goals that ensured Grimsby's promotion in a 2–0 win over Southend United.
 He then joined Stockport County, before linking up with Lincoln City for the 1992–93 season.

 After a short spell as Lincoln City manager, he played a couple more games for Mansfield Town, before joining Northern Ireland outfit Cliftonville on loan.
 During his brief spell at Cliftonville during the 1994–95 season, Alexander scored on his debut in a 4–3 victory over Portadown, as well as netting a further goal against Glentoran.
 He also scored twice for Cliftonville as they eliminated Linfield in the League Cup quarter final at Windsor Park.
 He returned to his parent club, Mansfield, at the end of the season and made one further appearance the following year; coming on as a substitute in a game against Exeter City in January 1996.
 It was to signal the end of Alexander's playing days, as he broke his leg in injury-time.
 He did, however, remain registered as a player in the first season of managing Ilkeston Town, although he did not make any first-team appearances.

 Honours

-Alexander won the FA Vase in 1980 with Stamford, scoring one of the goals in a 2–0 win at Wembley.
+Alexander won the FA Vase in 1980 with Stamford, scoring one of the goals in a 2–0 win over Guisborough Town at Wembley.
 While he was playing for Grimsby Town, Alexander played international football for St. Lucia, earning three international caps in 1990.
 Alexander also became Mansfield Town's oldest ever goal scorer when he came off the bench to score twice against Crewe Alexandra at the age of 37.